tmpaul/jugglingdb-dynamodb/README.md

-##JugglingDB Adapter for DynamoDB
+##JugglingDB Adapter for DynamoDB version 0.1.8
+* Adapter is still in development stage.
+The stable release will be 0.2.0 and will offer rich functionalities along with lots of tests.
+* Always use the latest version of this adapter, preferably >= 0.1.5.
+The latest version has more features and lots of bug fixes.
+Versions
+0.1.5 and below have serious limitations when it comes to real world applications.
+* If you run across any errors while running the adapter, kindly report issues in the github repository.
+* Github repository: <a href = "https://github.com/tmpaul/jugglingdb-dynamodb">jugglingdb-dynamodb</a>
 * Dependencies : `aws-sdk`, `colors`, `async`, `winston`.
 * Installation:
     `npm install jugglingdb-dynamodb`
-* Github repository: <a href = "https://github.com/tmpaul/jugglingdb-dynamodb">jugglingdb-dynamodb</a>

 ### Using the adapter with DynamoDB Local
 * During the testing/development phase of your application's lifecycle, it is a good idea to use DynamoDB local.
 DynamoDB local is a java archive file that runs on your machine, and it does a very good job at mocking the original database.
 Download the file <a href = "http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest">here.</a>